Trusted WordPress tutorials, when you need them most.

 • You need a separate plugin to collect payments.

-Why We Recommend Using Thrive Leads: Connecting your paywall plugin to other marketing and lead generation tools can be a hassle.
+Why We Recommend Thrive Leads: Connecting your paywall plugin to other marketing and lead generation tools can be a hassle.
 That’s what makes Thrive Leads special.
 With the Thrive Suite, you have everything you need to attract and convert new customers without bouncing from one plugin to another.

 Pricing: Thrive Leads costs $99 per year.
 Alternatively, you can buy the Thrive Suite bundle for $299 per year, and you’ll get all Thrive products, including Thrive Leads, Thrive Ovation, Thrive Comments, and more.